 If a child is of "reasonable age and capacity to reason to form an intelligent choice as to custody," California law requires family law judges to consider the child's preference when determining custody and visitation.
 Even so, an infant testifying before a judge is extremely uncommon.
 Depending on the child and the circumstances, going to court to tell their parents or attorneys where they want to live can be overwhelming, even upsetting, and can hurt the child's relationship with their parents.
 In such cases, the minor's attorney will meet individually with the child to discuss their interests and then present those preferences to the court in a manner that respects the child's rights and wishes, as well as the parent-child relationship.

 A minor's lawyer, on the other hand, is not allowed to lobby for the child's preferences.
 They serve as a neutral and impartial third party, and their opinions are focused on the child's overall situation, not just their desires.
 It's a bad idea for parents and try to deduce a child's interests from a minor's attorney's comments in court.

 For many parents, deciding whether or not their child requires their own lawyer is a tough decision.
 The parents are normally responsible for paying for the minor's legal representation.
 The court will decide how those costs are split.
 That means you should think about whether you can afford the extra-legal costs that will result before making an appointment.

 Even so, high-conflict custody battles can place your entire family, including your children, under stress.
-Requesting an appointment with a minor's counsel can relieve your child's stress and ensure that their needs are met, particularly when the truth appears to be difficult to prove.
+Requesting an appointment with a minor's counsel can relieve your child's stress and ensure their needs are met, particularly when the truth appears difficult to prove.

 In cases involving a father's right to see his child and his legal obligation to support his children, paternity is a crucial legal question.
 No matter what kind of paternity problem you're dealing with, our experienced legal team will guide you through the entire process.